Skip to main content

 • Many offices of admission have student ambassadors who can speak with you.

-• Reach out to graduates from your high school, community, church, etc.
+• Reach out to graduates from your high school, community, church/synagogue/mosque, etc.

-• Reach out to campus offices working in the diversity and equity space (if you aren’t sure what those offices are, ask the office of admission).
+• Reach out to campus offices working in the religious, health and wellness, and diversity and equity spaces (if you aren’t sure what those offices are, ask the office of admission).

-• Email student clubs and organizations involved with diversity-based work.
+• Email student clubs and organizations involved with political, religious, and diversity-based interests.

-Once you’ve done this research, Jamiere and I encourage you to ask yourself: Do I feel comfortable?
+Once you’ve done this research, we encourage you to ask yourself: Do I feel comfortable?
 Can I see myself here?
 Can I see myself growing and developing in this community?
-As Jamiere said, this growth “…mindset might help a student push outside their comfort zone a bit to choose a place that may be a little scary at first, but could really help them hit their peak.”
 These reflections help students determine if an institution is a fit for them.
-There is not a magical tool to asses “fit” with a college or to know what it will be like to join that community, but thoughtful research and asking important (and sometimes difficult) questions can make a huge difference.
+There is not a magical tool to assess “fit” with a college or to know what it will be like to join that community, but thoughtful research and asking important (and sometimes difficult) questions can make a huge difference.
 When emerging adults embark on their college journey, they are taking a leap of faith and hoping to commit to an institution for several years, which is a substantial percentage of their adolescent lived experiences.
-In our ever-evolving society, I hope that students find colleges where they will feel safe, welcomed, empowered, and valued.
-Leaving home and joining a new community can be scary and challenging, so doing the research that Jamiere suggested above can be key in easing the transition and finding your new home away from home.
-College Application Prep 101
+In our ever-evolving society, we hope that students find colleges where they will feel safe, welcomed, empowered, and valued.
+Leaving home and joining a new community can be scary and challenging, so doing the research suggested above can be key in easing the transition and finding your new home away from home.

 Interested?